-Clearly, it was not easy for the Board of Managers, at least, to move away from "the original purpose of missions, the salvation of individuals" and espouse "the larger vision of Christianizing society."189 However, like the Japan Mission, the West China Mission was flexible enough to accommodate many aspects of Christian endeavour.
+Clearly, it was not easy for the Board of Managers, at least, to move away from "the original purpose of missions, the salvation of individuals" and espouse "the larger vision of Christianizing society."
+However, like the Japan Mission,

 The Board's attitude towards the role of medical missions gradually changed.
-In 1917, Elizabeth Strachan argued that "[m]uch had been accomplished in the breaking down of prejudice by the relief given to many afflicted ones, through unwonted kindness shown by our capable doctors and nurses, instruction imparted, intellects guickened, and in many cases spiritual life received through the power of the Divine One."190 After the missionaries returned in 1912, the construction of a woman's hospital in Chengtu where the medical staff could function separately from the General Board's doctors and where they could establish a nurses' training school for Chinese women was given priority.
+In 1917, Elizabeth Strachan argued that "[m]uch had been accomplished in the breaking down of prejudice by the relief given to many afflicted ones, through unwonted kindness shown by our capable doctors and nurses, instruction imparted, intellects quickened, and in many cases spiritual life received through the power of the Divine One." $^{190}$ · After the missionaries returned in 1912, the construction of a woman's hospital in Chengtu where the medical staff could function separately from the General Board's doctors and where they could establish a nurses' \training school for Chinese women was given priority.
 It was completed in 1915.
 A large four storey brick structure, 109 feet by 65 feet, the hospital contained sixty-five beds and was the equal of any Canadian hospital.
 Dr. Anna Henry described her domain.